balloon-chen-104/orm-many-to-many-on-laravel/README.md

 DB_PASSWORD=secret
 ```

-We have provided three database: resumes, tags and resume_tags.
+We have provided four tables: users, resumes, tags and resume_tag.
 To migrate, you should run the following command.

 ```
 orm-many-to-many-on-laravel$ php artisan migrate
 ```

 You might want to have some fake datas.
 To have some, you could run the following command.

+> Notice: If you run the code below, you will have an administrator account which has the highest authority.
+Here are the datas of the account:

+> email: admin@resume.com
+> password: admin

+> If you don't run the following command.
+When you manually register the first account, it will be given the highest authority by default.

 ```
 orm-many-to-many-on-laravel$ php artisan db:seed